ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    ns2.foo.test.
 86400   IN AAAA    2001:db8::2:2
 ~~~

-   A referral response from "test" for "foo.test" with in-domain
+   A referral response from "test" for "foo.test" with glue for in-domain
-   glue looks like this:
+   name servers looks like this:

 ~~~
    ;; QUESTION SECTION: